l-koehler/bridgetest/README.md

 Some models are also needed and will be downloaded on the first start.

+If you want to use a microsoft account, you'll need to add your e-mail address to
+the config file.
+You will also need to visit `microsoft.com/link` and enter a code
+provided by this program to authenticate your account on the first launch.

 ## Troubleshooting Steps

 * Ensure you are running the latest commit for bridgetest.